 However feel free to use regular baking powder if you aren’t concerned with keeping this paleo in the strictest sense.

-Super Moist Paleo Banana Bread Without Sugar
+Why This Banana Bread Is So Moist Without Sugar

 Why This Banana Bread Is So Soft and Tender